Easy Bible Quiz and Questions with Answers.

 Exodus 21:22-25

-10. What is the last word in the Bible?
+Answer: Amen is the last verse in the Protestant Bible.

 The complete verse is "The grace of the Lord Jesus be with God’s people.
 Amen."